 6. Noah Fant, Denver Broncos

-Fant’s progressing well, and is worthy of a dynasty slot at TE for the time being.
+Fant’s progressing well and is worthy of a dynasty slot at TE for the time being.
 He’s averaged 617.5 yards per season, which is pretty solid.
 However, he’s only scored three times in each of his two years.
 An improvement at quarterback in the future would certainly help boost Fant’s dynasty stock.

 7. Robert Tonyan, Green Bay Packers

 Let’s hope we are not promoting fool’s gold here.
 However, with this position so shallow, Tonyan is worth a later-round flier in dynasty after a season that saw him nail the end zone 11 times and post 586 yards.
 For now, he is still on Green Bay’s roster.

 McKitty landed with an exciting offense to be led by second-year QB, Justin Herbert.
 While TE Jared Cook signed on with the Chargers in the offseason, he’s no spring chicken.
 If Cook sputters or misses time, McKitty could see some pass-catching action.